digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 }
 ```

-**Task**: Create a dictionary containing these data fields and print it when `colrev run` is called.
+**Task**: Create a dictionary containing these data fields and print it when `python run.py` is called.

 You can find the syntax for Python dictionaries (and many other data types) in the [W3School](https://www.w3schools.com/python/python_dictionaries.asp){: target="_blank"}.